 Opportunity to clean out and secure home medicine cabinets

-WASHINGTON, DC – With opioid overdose deaths increasing during the pandemic, the Drug Enforcement Administration is holding its 20th Take Back Day on Saturday, April 24th.
-DEA’s October 2020 Take Back Day brought in a record-high amount of expired, unused prescription medications, with the public turning in close to 500 tons of unwanted drugs.
-Over the 10-year span of Take Back Day, DEA has brought in more than 6,800 tons of prescription drugs.
+SAN DIEGO – With opioid overdose deaths increasing during the pandemic, the Drug Enforcement Administration is holding its 20th Take Back Day this Saturday, April 24th.
+DEA has collected over 6,800 tons of prescription drugs over the 10-year span of Take Back Day, and during DEA’s October 2020 Take Back Day, the public brought in a record-high amount of expired and unused prescription medications, close to 500 tons of unwanted drugs across the country and over 10,000 pounds here in San Diego and Imperial Counties.
 With studies indicating a majority of abused prescription drugs come from family and friends, including from home medicine cabinets, clearing out unused medicine is essential.

 According to the Centers for Disease Control and Prevention, the U.S. has seen an increase in overdose deaths during the COVID-19 pandemic, with 87,200 Americans dying as a result of a drug overdose in a one-year period (Sept.
 1, 2019 to Sept.
 1, 2020), the most ever recorded in a 12-month period.
 The increase in drug overdose deaths appeared to begin prior to the COVID-19 health emergency, accelerating significantly during the first months of the pandemic.

 “Please do your part in helping law enforcement and our outstanding medical professionals stem the outrageous amount of overdose deaths in San Diego and Imperial Counties this year by disposing of your unwanted or expired opioids and other prescription drugs,” said Special Agent in Charge John W. Callery.
 “As always, no questions asked, just drop them off and enjoy the rest of your Saturday in beautiful Southern California.”